KiranM189/Distributed_Key_Value_Store/README.md

 # Distributed Key-Value Store

-A distributed, scalable Key-Value store using a shared memory map and enabling access across all nodes in a cluster using an RPC/RDMA framework.
+A distributed, scalable and persistent Key-Value store using a shared memory map and enabling access across all nodes in a cluster using an RPC/RDMA framework.

 ## Project Overview

 This project aims to design and implement a distributed key-value store with the following capabilities:

-- Dynamically add or remove nodes from the cluster.
+- Configure nodes based on requirements and preference.
 - Store a large number of key-value pairs using a shared memory map.
 - Distribute key-value pairs across nodes using `key % number_of_nodes` logic.
 - Keys are of type integer, and values are of type string.